CrzPhil/IN3063-Coursework/README.md

 ### Directory Structure

 The dataset for task one is already in place and ready to be used by the codebase.
-The dataset for task two needs to be unzipped and placed into the dataset directory.
+The dataset for task two needs to be downloaded and extracted in the dataset directory.

+It was too big to push to GitHub (>2GB), so you will have to download it from here: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?resource=download

+Place the `archive.zip` file in the `dataset/` directory and run `unzip archive.zip` to extract its contents.

 The directory structure should look as follows: